 The lovely Firefox browser we all use and love is from the Mozilla Foundation.
 The blog at Mozilla is run using Ghost for obvious reasons.
 With markdown support and ease to customise with developers at hand, the CMS is the first choice.

 Multiple people on The Stanford Review team publish on Medium.
 But the newspaper has smartly built out its core publication on top of Ghost.
 Seems that the features were hard to resist for them not to use it.

 We did not know that they would be having a blog.
 The encyclopedia cum atlas of emojis, Emojipedia runs a blog which is powered by Ghost.
 You can check them out.

 We all have at some point tested internet speed with Speedtest's tool.
 They too have a blog that is powered up by Ghost CMS.
 Surely being a speed test site they must have considered delivering data speeds when choosing Ghost as their CMS for publishing the Blog.
 The Speedtest Blog though is a part of their insights.

-The podcasts app PocketCasts also use the application to power their blog.
+The podcast app PocketCasts also uses the application to power its blog.
 They are running a quiet blog for listeners.
-The blog is minimal in looks and well managed.
+The blog is minimal in looks and well-managed.

 If you are interested to know more about Ghost CMS then you can read our post on websites made in Ghost.
 We have listed down well-known companies and their particular websites or blog built with Ghost.